 FilmNorth’s Youth Media Programs work with youth from the Twin Cities area, both in and out of schools.
 The mission is to teach filmmaking as a means of engaging kids in their education—developing artistic, critical thinking, and career skills while examining issues in their own environments.

-Weeklong film and photography Youth Summer Camps for kids 11-17 are offered June through August.
+Weeklong film and photography Youth Summer Camps for kids 10-18 are offered June through August.
 Summer camps include an introduction to video production, workshops on screenwriting, animation camps, digital photography and more!
+New for 2018 is a two-week long FilmNorth Academy filmmaking intensive for ages 15-18.

 There are a number of ways FilmNorth members can become involved in the program: